 By consciously thinking through the cue, craving, response, and reward, your client can create support for her new behavior and increase the likelihood that she will form a new habit loop and ultimately a habit.
 The next time you or your clients have a habit you'd like to work toward, consider how you can use those four elements to make it stick.

-Applying these Principles to Positive Nutrition Habits
+Applying these Principles for Positive Nutrition Habits

 Let's now apply this to a nutrition behavior, as it's often helpful to walk through different scenarios to apply this to your own situation better.
 How about encouraging your client to drink more water, for example.
 Simply telling a client to drink more water isn't too effective on its own, so a strategy like what I'll describe may help.
 Using the framework discussed around building habits, let's see how we can shape this.